 A Special Incident Report, or SIR, is a formal report that is filed with the regional center.
 Service providers have the responsibility to report incidents to the regional center that impact a client’s health and/or safety while the client is receiving services or supports, or if the client is a victim of a crime, or dies, regardless of when or where the incident occurred.

 The regional center must be notified verbally of an incident within 24 hours of occurrence and written report received within 48 hours of incident.
-All Special Incident Reports (SIRs) must be faxed to:
+All Special Incident Reports (SIRs) must be emailed or faxed to:

 SIR FAX NUMBER: (877) 254-6903